 Send a message

 The message window operates like most messaging apps.
-Note that the
+Note that your primary channel i.e.

-(All) Primary channel contact is always shown and works as a group chat.
-Other contacts are for Direct Messaging, or private chat.
+LongFast contact is always shown and works as a group chat.
+Other contacts are for direct messaging, or private group chats.

 - Long press contacts or messages for options, like delete.

-- Long press a node from the Nodes tab to send Direct Messages.
+- Press a node from the Nodes tab to send Direct Messages.